The Role of your Pancreas is a Dual One.

 - Leptospira

-Common virus that affect the Pancreas (2):
+Common viruses that affect the Pancreas (2):

 - Coxsackie